Treatment-Resistant HelpNext-line care, explained

 You have tried the medications.
 They have not worked.
 Here is what comes next.

 Treatment-resistant depression is common, it is recognized in medicine, and there are established next-line treatments.
-This is a calm, science-literate place to understand your options without the sales pitch.
+You do not have to wait until you are out of options to learn what modern care can do.
+This is a calm, science-literate place to understand your choices, without the sales pitch.

 The short version